-This annex sets out our methodology in assessing the business plan, our more detailed assessment of the business plan and proposed score.
-This largely expands on the main body section 4 (business plan assessment).
+This annex sets out our methodology in assessing the business plan, our more detailed assessment of the business plan and score, in light of stakeholder comments.
+This largely expands on the main body section business plan assessment.

 Audience

 This document will be of interest to SONI, its customers, consumers and other stakeholders.